OAGi/Score/docs/user_guide/index.rst

 1. On the `ACC detail page <#view-detail-of-an-acc>`__ where the current user owns the ACC and the ACC is in WIP state, click on the ellipsis next to the root node of the ACC tree (on the left pane).
-Select “Set based ACC”.
+Select "Set based ACC".

 2. A dialog opens up for selecting an ACC.
 Only *Semantics* and *Base* ACC Component Types can be selected, all other types are excluded